 As a travel writer, you are bound to read other people’s work.
 It’s what keeps me inspired.
 There are quite a growing number of female travel bloggers in Kenya as well as across the continent.
 It’s great to see women are travelling more compared to yesteryear’s where only a handful travelled.
-Travel has definitely become earlier over the years due to the digital age.
+Travel has become easier over the years due to the digital age.

 Owned by Rachel who is a three-time Kenyan travel blog award winner, safari254 is quite an inspiration.
 She describes herself as one who like most Kenyans took for granted the country in which she was born.
 Things however changed when she moved away for studies abroad.
 Each visit home, she sought out a different place and fell in love with the; Kenya she was discovering.
-The photographer is top notch and the blog has lived true to its slogan Travel, Learn and be inspired!
+The photographer is top-notch and the blog has lived true to its slogan Travel, Learn and be inspired!

 Hers is a travel writers career that spans back twenty years.
 I have been reading her articles for the longest I guess we go way back to my high school days and still do to date.
 Rupi is your Saturday Nation writer that takes you through Kenya in the eyes of a wildlife conservationist.
 The fact that she had been travel writing for this long is in itself an inspiration to keep doing what we do-travel writing.
 Her blog: Rupitheafricantrotter.wordpress.com has content from way back the year 2000; quite a long time.

 Kemzy makes my Monday’s as she narrates about her weekend travels.
 Her adventures are up on her blog weekly and are interesting to read and dream away to the various destinations she gets to visits.
 She is a foodie and a travel blogger who seeks to share affordable food and travel.
-She describes her blog as where the fun begins.
+She describes her blog as to where the fun begins.
 Check it out and tell me what your thoughts are on the comment section below.

 Wangechi Gitahi Travel

 Wangechi a marketer by profession and a traveller by passion is a solo traveller that has travelled to about 20 countries and counting, and over 200 towns.
 All as a means to learn about different cultures, landscapes and people.
 She seeks to break stereotypes, inspire others to travel and to promote World Peace and Love.
 Visiting her blog you will learn lots about her travels around Kenya and Africa as well as Asia.
 From enjoying the landscapes of Turkana in Kenya to interacting with the Japanese culture to the Taj Mahal, Wangeci has it all laid in her blog.
-I particularly followed her trip to Northern Kenya in Turkana, and to say the least I plan to tour the north more.
+I particularly followed her trip to Northern Kenya in Turkana, and to say the least, I plan to tour the north more.

 Bonita is an adventurer, traveller, travel writer and hobbyist photographer.
 This 2018 winner of the Kenya blog Awards, will show you hidden gems, review hotels and destinations in Kenya.